-On the morning of February 13, 2016, the 79-year-old justice was found dead in his bed.
-His doctor-prescribed breathing apparatus, called a CPAP (Continuous Positive Airway Pressure) machine was next to his bed but it was not plugged in and the breathing tube was not over his mouth and nose where it belonged.
-We will never know the definitive cause of his death because no autopsy was performed, but the most likely diagnosis is that he died of a heart attack.
-He had multiple risk factors for heart attacks: heart disease, diabetes, high blood pressure, sleep apnea, degenerative joint disease and chronic obstructive pulmonary disease.
-He was nearly 100 pounds overweight and a lifelong smoker.
+Scalia died in 2016, at age 79.
+We do not know the cause of his death because no autopsy was performed, but he probably died of a heart attack.
+He had multiple risk factors for heart attacks: heart and arterial disease, diabetes, high blood pressure, high cholesterol, sleep apnea, degenerative joint disease and chronic obstructive pulmonary disease.
+For much of his life he was nearly 100 pounds overweight and he was a heavy smoker.
 His lifestyle had set him up for a heart attack.

 Early Life and Education

 Scalia was born in Trenton, New Jersey in 1936, the only child of an Italian immigrant father who became a professor of Romance languages at Brooklyn College, and a first-generation American-Italian mother who was an elementary school teacher.
-At age three, he moved with his family to Queens, New York.
-He was graduated first in his class at Xavier High School and went to Georgetown University where in 1957, he was graduated first in his class and summa cum laude.
+Scalia was a brilliant student who was graduated first in his class at Xavier High School in New York City, and first in his class and summa cum laude From Georgetown University.
 He went to Harvard Law School where he was on the Harvard Law Review and was graduated magna cum laude.
-In 1960, he married Maureen McCarthy, an English student at Radcliffe.
-They had nine children.

 Cause of Death